cockroachdb/docs/src/current/v23.2/cluster-virtualization-setting-scopes.md

 (shared CRL-internal).
 There is a filter-view on the Class column:

-application: Scoped to the virtual cluster system interface: Scoped to the system interface system visible: Can be set / modified only from the system interface, but can be viewed from a VC
+application: Scoped to the virtual cluster system virtual cluster: Scoped to the system virtual cluster system visible: Can be set / modified only from the system virtual cluster, but can be viewed from a VC
 {% endcomment %}

 ## Cluster settings scoped to the virtual cluster